-Chipset is Qualcomm Snapdragon 765G that can support 5G network with peak download of 3.7Gpbs and peak upload speed of 1.6Gpbs.
-It is Octa-core, with one 2.4 GHz Kryo 475 Prime, a 2.2 GHz Kryo 475 Gold and six 1.8 GHz Kryo 475 Silver to complete it all.
+Chipset is a Qualcomm Snapdragon 765G that can support a 5G network with a peak download of 3.7Gpbs and a peak upload speed of 1.6Gpbs.
+It is Octa-core, with one 2.4 GHz Kryo 475 Prime, a 2.2 GHz Kryo 475 Gold, and six 1.8 GHz Kryo 475 Silver to complete it all.

-Finger print under display sensor with optical security option.
+Finger print under-display sensor with the optical security option.
 Type-C 1.0 reversible connector and USB on-the-go

 Now… The Camera

-Rear camera is arranged on a Quad-cam setup, the highlight is the Gimbal stabilisation system for the 48MP main camera.
+The rear camera is arranged on a Quad-cam setup, the highlight is the Gimbal stabilization system for the 48MP main camera.
 As advertised, it will somehow reduce shakiness when taking a shot or shooting a video, the main camera sensor is a little bit oversized comparing to the rest of the camera.
-The other camera are 13MP for portraits, 8MP for tele-photo camera and another 8MP for ultra-wide angle.
-Video output can deliver a 4K quality with option of lowering it to 1080 without compromising the 30fps video output.
-Front camera is 32MP with default app setting options such as beauty effect, depth mode, portrait and low-light.
+The other camera is 13MP for portraits, 8MP for the telephoto camera, and another 8MP for ultra-wide angle.
+Video output can deliver a 4K quality with the option of lowering it to 1080p without compromising the 30fps video output.
+The front camera is 32MP with default app setting options such as beauty effect, depth mode, portrait, and low-light.
 We’re still waiting for the sample to come to test the full functionality, we will update you on our next review.

-The new built-in gimbal stabilisation feature is a big advantage in the mobile video and photography segment.
-We just hope the introductory price is lower as first smartphone with this feature, but hey, it’s a good phone.
+The new built-in gimbal stabilization feature is a big advantage in the mobile video and photography segment.
+We just hope the introductory price is lower than the first smartphone with this feature, but hey, it’s a good phone.
 Go check it out!

 Price.
 PhP 39,999